jdcloudcom/en/documentation/Elastic-Compute/Native-Container/Getting-Started/Create-Images.md

 [root@docker nginx-dockerfile]# docker build -t newnginx .
    -t option is used to docker build new images to facilitate marking images created, show current directory and can also indicate the directory that dockerfile file is located in.
-    4. Check image list
+    4. Check Image List
 [root@docker nginx-dockerfile]# docker images REPOSITORY              TAG                 IMAGE ID            CREATED             SIZE newnginx                latest              c9038ef5f829        3 minutes ago       108.5 MB docker.io/nginx         latest              3f8a4339aadd        2 weeks ago         108.5 MB
     5. Store images in Container Registry
     Image repositories are divided into private image Container Registry and public Container Registry and please refer to deploy private Container Registry for details.
-Below we take the public Container Registry DockerHub for example.
+Below we take the public container registry DockerHub for example.
     i.
 Create account https://hub.docker.com/ in DockerHub and remember the user name (For example myname) and password

    ii.
 Play Tag for Image